CGCookie/retopoflow/help/warnings.md

 Please report it as a [new issue](https://github.com/CGCookie/retopoflow/issues/new) so that we can fix it.

-## Setup

-The following are details on Setup warnings.
+## Installation: Incorrect version error

+The installed version of RetopoFlow requires a later version of Blender for correct use.
+For example, RetopoFlow v3.4 requires Blender 3.4 or later.
+RetopoFlow may still work on a previous version of Blender, but we cannot provide support if you encounter a bug.

+Different versions of RetopoFlow are available on the [Blender Market](https://blendermarket.com/products/retopoflow) and on [GitHub](https://github.com/CGCookie/retopoflow).

-### Setup: Source / Target Meshes
+## Setup: Source / Target Meshes

 RetopoFlow requires at least source mesh to start.
 A source mesh can be any visible mesh that is not being edited.